 Martin Scorsese Favorite British films—This is actually a list that Scorsese privately sent to Edgar Wright that Wright posted on Twitter with Scorsese's permission.
 The focus is on less well-known British films.

-Martin Scorsese Martin Scorsese’s Favorite Movies: 50 Films the Director Wants You to See—An updated list of his favorite films, including one that was still in theaters when he made the list.
+Martin Scorsese Martin Scorsese’s Favorite Movies: 86 Films the Director Wants You to See—An updated list of his favorite films, including one that was still in theaters when he made the list.

 Martin Scorsese Companion Films—Scorsese lists films that inspired his own films.

-St. Louis Post-Dispatch The 100 best American movies of all time—Critic Daniel Neman picked his favorite American films in a strongly mainstream list.
+St. Louis Post-Dispatch The 100 best American movies of all time—Critic Daniel Neman picked his favorite American films in a mainstream list.

 The Telegraph The 100 greatest films of all time—Critic Tim Robey picked his personal top 100 films.
 This link is from the Internet Archive.

-Toledo Blade Our Top 100 American Films (PDF file)—Christopher Borrelli responded to the American Film Institute's 2007 list with a mainstream list of his own.
+Toledo Blade Our Top 100 American Films (PDF file)—Christopher Borrelli responded to the American Film Institute's 2007 list with a list of his own.

 Kenneth Turan Fifty-Four Favorites From a Lifetime of Film—The Los Angeles Times film critic selected 54 of his favorite films for a new book.